-77.3 FILES AND RECORDS, WHERE MAINTAINED.
+77.3 NON-ELECTRONIC FILES AND RECORDS, WHERE MAINTAINED.

-The files and records in cases arising in a particular division will be maintained in the Clerk's Office at that division unless otherwise ordered by the Court.
+Non-electronic files and records in cases arising in a particular division will be maintained in the clerk's office at that division unless otherwise directed by a judge or removed to long-term storage.

-77.4 CUSTODY OF RECORDS AND RELEASE.
+77.4 CUSTODY OF NON-ELECTRONIC RECORDS AND RELEASE.

-No record or paper belonging to the files of the Court shall be taken from the custody of the clerk except with the permission of the judge to whom the case is assigned, and a receipt given by the party obtaining it, specifying the record or paper, the date of its receipt, and the date it is to be returned.
-In the event the presiding judge is not available or cannot be reached to give permission, then the clerk or deputy in charge of the office is vested with the discretion to release any record or paper.
+A non-electronic record or paper belonging to the files of the Court shall not be taken from the custody of the clerk except with the permission of the judge to whom the case is assigned, and a receipt given by the party obtaining it, specifying the record or paper, the date of its receipt, and the date it is to be returned.
+In the event the presiding judge is not available or cannot be reached to give permission, then the clerk or deputy in charge of the office is vested with the discretion to release any non-electronic record or paper.